jbock-java/jbock/README.md

 In the example above, note that `path` is a required parameter, and `verbosity` is optional.
-This is determined by the parameter type according to this table:
+This is determined by the parameter type, using the following rule:

 <table style="border-collapse: collapse">
 <tr>